milwad-dev/towork-backend/README.md

 ## Introduction
-The ToWork is an open-source free and advance TODO with [Laravel](https://github.com/laravel/laravel) framework. <br>
+The ToWork is an open-source free and advanced TODO with [Laravel](https://github.com/laravel/laravel) framework. <br>
 The ToWork can help you to make your TODO List. <br>
-The ToWork help to tutorial advance laravel. <br>
+The ToWork helps to tutorial advance laravel. <br>
 The ToWork (Backend) connected to <a href="https://github.com/milwad-dev/towork-frontend">ToWork-Frontend</a>.  <br>
 You can improve your knowledge by ToWork. <br>
-If you are Backend developer or Frontend developer you can work with towork and Gain professional experience.
+If you are a Backend developer or Frontend developer you can work with ToWork and Gain professional experience.

 ## Features